spadefoot/kohana-orm-leap/install/index.md

 #### Step #1: Download Source Code

-All of the source code to the <a href="https://github.com/spadefoot/kohana-orm-leap">LEAP ORM module for Kohana</a> is available on github.
+All of the source code to the [LEAP ORM module for Kohana](https://github.com/spadefoot/kohana-orm-leap) is available on github.

 #### Step #2: Unarchive/Unzip Files